How to Find Tucson Cassava Cake

 Step 1: Understand the Cultural Context

-Before you begin searching, it’s essential to recognize that cassava cake is not a mainstream American dessert.
-It’s primarily made and sold by communities with roots in the Philippines, Indonesia, Brazil, or parts of West Africa.
+Before you begin searching, its essential to recognize that cassava cake is not a mainstream American dessert.
+Its primarily made and sold by communities with roots in the Philippines, Indonesia, Brazil, or parts of West Africa.
 In Tucson, these communities are concentrated in neighborhoods like South Tucson, Barrio Viejo, and near the University of Arizona.
 Many cassava cake makers are home-based entrepreneurs or small family-run businesses that operate through word-of-mouth, social media, or local ethnic markets.
 Understanding this context helps you shift your search from large retail chains to grassroots networks.

 Step 2: Search Ethnic Grocery Stores and Markets